maschamiriam/impftermin/README.md

 }
 ```

 A queue entry defines a `url` and `code`.
-Get the url by choosing your Impf-Zentrum from https://www.impfterminservice.de/impftermine, press "zum Impfzentrum"...
+Get the url by choosing your local (German) vaccination center from https://www.impfterminservice.de/impftermine, press "zum Impfzentrum"...

 ![](./docs/finding-your-location-url.png)